marlam/bino/doc/bino-manual.md

 - `--vr`

-  Start in Vitrual Reality mode instead of GUI mode.
+  Start in Virtual Reality mode instead of GUI mode.
 See [Virtual Reality].

 - `--vr-screen` *screen*